 * * * * *

 b.
-A ‘‘lean-on-cruise’’ strategy must not be employed during vehicle operation in normal driving conditions, including A/C usage, unless at least one of the following conditions is met: (i) Such strategies are substantially employed during the FTP, US06, or SC03 duty cycle. (ii) Such strategies are demonstrated not to significantly reduce vehicle emission control effectiveness over the operating conditions in which they are employed. (iii) Such strategies are demonstrated to be necessary to protect the vehicle occupants, engine, or emission control hardware.
+A ‘‘lean-on-cruise’’ strategy must not be employed during vehicle operation in normal driving conditions, including A/C usage, unless at least one of the following conditions is met: (i) Such strategies are substantially employed during the FTP, US06, or SC03 duty cycle; (ii) Such strategies are demonstrated not to significantly reduce vehicle emission control effectiveness over the operating conditions in which they are employed; (iii) Such strategies are demonstrated to be necessary to protect the vehicle occupants, engine, or emission control hardware.

 * * * * *